filswan/js-mcs-sdk/client/README.md

 # Introduction

-A client library for the https://mcs.filswan.com/ service.
+A client library for the Multi-Chain Storage (MCS) https://mcs.filswan.com service.
 It provides a convenient interface for working with the MCS API from a web browser or Node.js.
 This client has the following functionalities:

 - [**POST**](#uploadfiles-options---uploading-files)    upload file to Filswan IPFS gate way
 - [**POST**](#makepaymentpayloadcid-amount---pay-for-file-storage)    make payment to swan filecoin storage gate way